 - Maintain and monitor your VPN setup

-OPNSense is flexible and works with several VPN technologies.
+Overview of VPN Options for OPNSense in 2026 OPNSense is flexible and works with several VPN technologies.
 Here’s how the major options stack up, with practical notes for OPNSense users.

 WireGuard